 Bumbuna is expected to produce 80 megawatts of electricity, but only 30 megawatts is generated at the best of times, which is significantly less than the 500 megawatts needed to power the country’s capital.

-Many believe that the government’s error of judgement in spending hundreds of millions of dollars on some of its major infra-structure projects, such as the installation of hundreds of miles of fibre-optic cabling across the country instead of electricity transmission lines, is a huge mistake that has also pushed up the country’s debt to over $1 billion compared to almost zero in 2001.
+Many believe that the government’s error of judgement in spending hundreds of millions of dollars on some of its major infrastructure projects, such as the installation of hundreds of miles of fibre-optic cable across the country instead of electricity transmission lines, is a huge mistake that has also pushed up the country’s debt to over $1 billion compared to almost zero in 2001.

 What good is fibre-optic technology to the economy, if the population and businesses lack reliable electricity supply?